 This is best when you want students to review all the content from the lesson and be able to reflect on their own answers.
 Since a Takeaway is a Google Doc, you can easily share it with parents or tutors when a student needs extra help at home.

 After your lesson is over, here are some ways you can review and provide feedback to your students:

-- Export Student Answers to Google Sheets for Grading
+- Export Student Answers to a Google Sheet for Grading

 This is best when you’ve given a Multiple Choice or text-based quiz.
 You can even use the Google Sheets Add-On, called Flubaroo, to automatically grade the quiz and send grade reports to students.

 - Review Answers in the Pear Deck Teacher Dashboard (a Premium feature)

 This is best when you want to flip through the lesson slide-by-slide and see what each student thought.
 It’s also really helpful for identifying what material might need to be revisited the next day.

 | Go to app.peardeck.com/home and click on the Deck you just presented (or go to the Sessions tab to see the full list of your previous Sessions).